top of page

 How does talking to someone help?

-Being heard is the bedrock for learning how to listen to your own inner voice.
-When we have to fight to be understood or quiet ourselves to stay safe, we become cut off from who we really are.
-Talking to someone can help you make sense of your adaptations, as well as create new possibilities for being in connection with yourself and others.
+We learn to hear and understand ourselves by first being heard and understood.
+When we grow up in environments where we must fight to be heard or silence ourselves to stay safe, we become adults who feel cut off from who we really are.
+Talking to someone can help you make sense of how you became the person you are today, as well as help you discover new possibilities for who you are already becoming.

 What question do you usually ask a client first, and why?